Yandex Cloud

 To copy the project ID, select the project on the DataSphere homepage and click ID .

-The model will be saved to the model.zip archive in the job folder.
+The system will save the model to the model.zip archive in the job folder.

 See alsoSee also